Guide - Rope Bondage

 • Under 5mm - Has some use in the genital areas, but should be avoided otherwise unless you have a need for it.

-• 5mm - Similar to 6mm, and but has smaller look to it.
-Better for more intricate bondage, or very petite figures.
+• 5mm (~3/16 inch) - Can be better for more intricate bondage, or very petite figures.
 Quite similar to 6mm overall.

 • 8mm (~5/16 inch) is the second most common, this is a thicker look that can be better for larger body figures/muscular types.
 It can accomplish everything 6 mm can, with a bit more work.
 Often the size riggers use in suspension work, meaning it’s plenty strong!

-• 10mm+ (~⅜ inch) is becoming rather niche, unless you’re going for a certain look for aesthetic reasons the benefit of 10 mm is not necessary.
-Keep in mind, thicker a rope, the thicker the knots get.
+• 10mm+ (~3/8 inch) is niche, unless you’re going for a certain look for aesthetic reasons.
+The benefit of 10 mm is not necessary.
+Keep in mind, thicker the rope, the thicker the knots get.
 It can make working with this rope rather hard.

 Some Rope Things To Avoid